peka01/ntr-test/docs/en/troubleshooting.md

 1. **Refresh regularly**: Reload the page when you notice that something seems strange
 2. **Check the balance**: Check the balance of your voucher regularly
 3. **Register on time**: Register for training courses as soon as you know you are interested
-4. **Mark attendance when you are sure**: Wait to mark attendance until you are sure you can attend
+4. **Mark check-in when you are sure**: Wait to mark check-in until you are sure you can attend

 ### Technical tips:
 - **Use modern browsers**: Chrome, Firefox, Safari or Edge